-Karnataka Crisis: Mumbai police detains DK Shivakumar says,'Maha govt misusing powers'
+Karnataka Crisis: DK Shivakumar says,'Maha govt misusing powers' after being detained by police

 Mumbai, July 10: Karnataka Minister DK Shivakumar who after being denied entry was sitting outside Renaissance - Mumbai Convention Centre Hotel where 10 rebel Congress-JD(S) MLAs are staying, was detained by Mumbai Police on Wednesday.
 Congress leaders Milind Deora and Naseem Khan were also detained and taken to the Powai police station.